 LinkedIn is where you’ll build a powerful network.
 When you first join LinkedIn, you’ll be prompted to send an invitation to everyone in your email contacts.
 Think carefully before you agree – there may be emails from people with whom you no longer want to be in contact.
-It may be safer to build your network one person at a time; the downside to this approach is that you may have forgotten everyone you know and who could be useful to connect with.
-Start by inviting people from your college, former employers, and people you know personally.
-If you’ve attended an event where you exchanged business cards with someone, invite that person as well.
+I prefer building your network one person at a time; the downside to this approach is that you may have forgotten everyone who could be useful to connect with.
+Start by inviting current and former colleagues, college friends, former employers, and personal friends.
+If you’ve exchanged business cards with someone, invite that person as well.

-It allows you to avoid getting lost in ATS hell by targeting the hiring manager
+You need to be on LinkedIn to avoid getting lost in ATS hell

 Let’s say you are looking for a position as a senior financial analyst in the New York City metro area, and you’ve identified an opening at Estee Lauder Companies.
 As is the case with most large companies, they will redirect you to their website to apply, which means that your resume will be vetted by the Applicant Tracking System (ATS), a notoriously unfriendly software application that spits out perfectly good candidates for lack of the right keywords (this is still true despite improvements to artificial intelligence).
-That’s why getting a job often depends on talking to actual human beings at the company.
+That’s why your job search will benefit from talking to actual human beings at the company.

 In this example, I see that I have numerous second degree connections at the company, many of whom are in talent acquisition, human resources and, more importantly for this example, in finance..
 Now you have two choices: either contact the person directly, or ask your connection who knows this person to get in touch for you.
 Explain that you have applied for the Senior Financial Analyst position with the company, and you are hoping that this second generation connection will get your resume in front of the hiring manager.